mohebifar/racket/README.md

 ```

 ## Route
-To generate a new route run:
+To generate a new route and component run:

 ```
 yo racket:route <component-name>